 According to a Russian statistical study, the losses of the Leningrad Front (54th Army and Neva Operational Group) in the '1st Sinyavino Offensive Operation' from 10 September to 28 October were 54,979 men, of whom 22,211 were killed, missing or taken prisoner.
 It should be borne in mind, however, that this total covers the '2nd Sinyavino Offensive Operation' (20/28 October) as well as the '1st Sinyavino Offensive Operation' and also the time between the two operations.

-According to the reports of the 16th Army, between 1 September and 30 November this German formation lost 12,833 men killed.
+According to its own reports, between 1 September and 30 November the [q]16th Army lost 12,833 men killed.
 Some of these losses were incurred in the battles in the area of Sinyavino and Mga during September.
 According to other data, the losses of the XXXIX Corps (mot.) between 10 and 27 September amounted to about 800 men killed or missing, and more than 2,200 men wounded.